Mansoorinho/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository includes all notebooks and data which i used to complete the Coursera Capstone course on Coursera
+This repository includes all notebooks and data which i used to complete the Applied Data Sciene Capstone course on Coursera